-The Company has a board of five non-executive directors, all of whom are considered to be independent of the Company's investment manager, Mercia Fund Management Limited (Mercia).
-The Board meets regularly in person or by conference call five times each year, and on other occasions as required.
+The Company has a board of five non-executive directors, the majority of whom are considered to be independent of the Company's investment adviser, Mercia Fund Management Limited (Mercia) and the majority of whom are considered to be independent of the Company's previous investment adviser, NVM Private Equity.
+The Board meets regularly in person or by conference call six times each year, and on other occasions as required.
 The Board is responsible to shareholders for the effective stewardship of the Company's affairs and has a formal schedule of matters specifically reserved for its decision which include: